MEET OUR TEAM

 Samuel is a London based theatre director and performance maker.
 He is particularly interested in making work around LGBTQ+ themes and experimental practices.
 Directing highlights include NewsRevue (Edinburgh 2018+2019), The Hired Man (Cadogan Hall), and Outside (The Vaults).
 He co-founded and performed with internet-cum-cabaret company Copycatzzz in their unique petting experiences; YAAASSSS and AUBERGINE.
 As a queer performance-maker his work has been performed venues such as The Yard Theatre, Camden People’s Theatre, and The New Diorama.
 In 2016-17 Samuel was also part of The Fems, a bouffon clown troupe, and he has performed in various cabaret spaces such as House of Idiot and The Glory.

-Vivek Sharma Box Office Assistant
+Bryn Cash Box Office Assistant